beauterre/media-projector/README.md

 # media-projector
+A HTML5 media projector.
+Utilising the capabilities of HTML5.
+Images, videos and overlays supported.

+## roadmap
-HTML5 media projector, if anyone has any suggestions, I'm all ears.
+if anyone has any suggestions, I'm all ears.
-No immedeate plans for this project, but I expect to revisit it from time to time, when I need new functionality.
+I have no immedeate plans for this project, but I expect to revisit it from time to time, when I need new functionality.
 I used to make a lot of these presentations for concept makers and I know what a stunning visual is worth.

 ## how to use